abiyfantaye/aerodynamicDatabase/README.md

 }
 ```

-The other file ends with just *".json"* and holds all the information *"_info.json"* and additional information about measurment locations and the actual pressure time-series.
+The other file ends with just *".json"* and holds all the information *"_info.json"* file contains and additional data about measurment locations and the actual pressure time-series.
 This file is usually big and the *"_info.json"* is used instead for searching purpose.

+## Database Entry Naming
+Each database entry is named based on the following convention.

+    ``\

 - **OpenFOAM**, preferably v8
 - Intel's oneAPI MKL package or **LAPACK** library